OnePointGlobal/OnePoint-API-Documentation-V2/docs/Usage.md

 Name | Type | Description
 ---- | ---- | -----------
+Page | Optional (default: 1) | Used as an optional parameter on the URL, the page of results to request.
 Limit | Optional (default: All messages) | The total number of messages to receive.
 This could be useful if you are not set up to receive the total number for any particular reason.
 Pagesize | Optional (default: 10) | The number of messages to return in one batch.
 DateRange | Optional (default: all dates) | The start date and finish date that the messages were sent and received.